-The Ash of the past had dismissed it as imagination, but the Ash who had ridden the north wind's master – albeit for only a short time – knew it was no mere childish figment.
+The Ash of the past had dismissed it as unimportant, but this Ash – who knew Suicune, and had even ridden the master of the North wind – recognized it as real.

 His suspicions were confirmed when his memory passed one sad night in November, the year before he had set off on his journey, when Oak's old Arcanine had passed away in its' sleep.
 At nearly fifty, it had had a good run, but it had been a noble friend and the town was saddened by its' loss.